 Atlantic Forest of Brazil

-Pennsylvania: In contrast to the Sierra Nevada, Eastern North America shows enzootic disease dynamics.
-Our study site in Pennsylvania takes advantages of >70 years of work on amphibian ecology at Pitt’s biological field station, the Pymatuning Lab of Ecology (PLE).
+In contrast to the Sierra Nevada and Panama, Eastern North America shows enzootic disease dynamics.
+Our study site in Pennsylvania takes advantage of >70 years of work on amphibian ecology at Pitt’s biological field station, the Pymatuning Lab of Ecology (PLE).
 The host community in this region is of intermediate diversity (26 species).
 Bd prevalence and load vary, but Bd infection has been detected in all amphibian species sampled.
 Amphibians here are also affected by climate and land use changes.